IBM/covid_health_insurance_assistance/README.md

-# Build an assistant to evaluate various health insurance policies
+# Build an assistant to evaluate various Health Insurance Policies

 This Code Pattern will demonstrate a methodology to build an assistant which can answer queries regarding the Covid Insurance Policies of various companies.
 And it will also compare the policies and top-up related queries given by them.
 In Watson Assistant, we will create Dialog skill and using the search skill capability  develop a model in Watson Discovery that will understand the policies and provide an interactive interface to the user.
 This application will come in handy for various insurance brokers and also a layman who wants to know and compare the policies of various companies.